-Class day and time: MW 8:00 to 9:20 a.m.
+Class day and time: MW 10:00-11:20

 Class location: TEC 115

 Course Description: This course is intended to provide a foundation for viewing the early years of life as a distinctly different period in the child's life.
 The early childhood view of the world is based on the child's developing physical, cognitive, linguistic, and socio-emotional skills and processes.
 Focus will include an emphasis on the child, the family, and the environment in which the child lives.
 Prerequisite: 30 semester hours.
 Credit 3